splunk/public-o11y-docs/apm/span-tags/cmms.rst

 When you create a Monitoring MetricSet with a custom dimension, you can use this custom dimension to create charts, dashboards, and alerts for the Infrastructure Monitoring platform.

-To learn more about a specific use case for custom Monitoring MetricSets: :ref:`custom-metricset`.
+To learn more about a specific use case for custom Monitoring MetricSets, see :ref:`custom-metricset`.

 Prerequisites
 ==============